 Career planning process

-Develop both school wide and classroom activities aimed at exposing students to different occupations, types of work and their contribution to our daily lives.
+Develop both school-wide and classroom activities aimed at exposing students to different occupations, types of work and their contribution to our daily lives.

-Particular emphasis should be given to infusing career related information into all subjects eg. English.
+Particular emphasis should be given to infusing career-related information into all subjects eg. English.

-- Develop an industry specific Career’s Day whereby current participants (parents and/or local business people) are invited to the school to display their equipment and skills to students in an exciting and hands on manner eg. “Building Industry” – contributors such as carpenters, tilers, concreters, plumbers, designers could all be included.
+- Develop an industry-specific Career’s Day whereby current participants (parents and/or local business people) are invited to the school to display their equipment and skills to students in an exciting and hands-on manner eg. “Building Industry” – contributors such as carpenters, tilers, concreters, plumbers, designers could all be included.

-- Conduct a Skills Day where the link between current skills and workplace activities is shown eg. drawing skills with art and design occupations, or an interest in engines could be linked with motor mechanics.
+- Conduct a Skills Day where the link between current skills and workplace activities is shown eg. drawing skills with art and design occupations or an interest in engines could be linked with motor mechanics.

 - Teacher collects books from the library (at appropriate reading age); books that depict people in occupations.
 The collection is then distributed in the class, with later discussions and perhaps an essay focusing on the various jobs and skills.

-- Organise a visit to local workplace (perhaps through a parent) with preparation and follow up lessons.
+- Organise a visit to a local workplace (perhaps through a parent) with preparation and follow up lessons.
 Emphasis the co-operation and interdependence between employers and employees.
 This could be a monthly event, visiting contrasting workplaces to provide a broad appreciation.

-- Develop lessons focused on How Work Effects Families.
+- Develop lessons focused on How Work Affects Families.
 Discuss how some people work different hours and that at times people may be unemployed.
 Explore the differences in physical and sedentary work and how this may affect parents or guardians.

 - Make a display of hats worn and tools used by various kinds of workers.
 Discuss hats worn by firefighters, construction workers and chefs; tools such as a doctors stethoscope and a musician’s violin.
 Encourage the child to select a hat or tool that represents a job that he/she would like to do.